 Bargaining for scraps

 Let's return to the iPhone-makers Guild.
-In their chase for efficiency, they implemented division of labour amongst the five workers, and also have five capital owners that supply the necessary tools and machinery for each of the five stations.
+In their chase for efficiency, they implemented division of labour amongst the five workers.
+Lets say they also have five capital owners that supply the necessary tools and machinery for each of the five stations.
 As we showed, the division of labour leads to more output with lower cost, so we have some form of earnings over the unit cost of the phone.
 The question now is, how is this divided?

-But wait, we missed something.
-Let's focus on splitting the earnings of Emily's workstation amongst Emily the worker and Jane the capital owner.
+Let's take a step back and focus on splitting the earnings of Emily's workstation amongst Emily the worker and Jane the capital owner.
 Jane and Emily can threaten to leave and production stops.
 However, there is an asymmetry here.
-The nature of unskilled labour is that there is typically a lot of it, it is easily substitutable, meanwhile the specialized iPhone home button placement tool is not so easily replaceable.
+The nature of unskilled labour is that there is typically a lot of it, it is easily substitutable, meanwhile the specialized iPhone home button placement tool is not so easily replaceable (unless Tim Cook introduces iPhones without home buttons, which he did).
 In this regard, the capitalist could simply continue searching for laborers until Jane gets the entirety of the joint earnings, and Emily merely receives a wage equal to her alternative earnings (if she worked somewhere else, like the Samsung phone factory).

 We can also look at this asymmetry in reverse.
 Emily has lots of alternative opportunities for low-skilled jobs, while Jane's machine does not (it only places iPhone home buttons).
 So Emily if can credibly threaten to leave at little cost, Jane would have to give up the earnings to Emily.